hex2f/marz/README.md

 Routing is determined by the file structure of your `pages` directory.
 For example, a file at `pages/index.tsx` will be served at `/`, and a file at `pages/about.tsx` will be served at `/about`.
 Each file is expected to export a named `Page` component.
 For now, all `Page` components must be server components, but they can import and use client components.
 Params are supported (`pages/[id].tsx` or `pages/[id]/about.tsx`), and can be accessed via the `params` prop on the `Page` component.

+# Known Issues

+* If you're running into `Duplicate export of ...`, run marz with the `MINIFY=true` environment variable set.
+This is caused by an [issue in Bun](https://github.com/oven-sh/bun/issues/5344).
+* The page renders twice.
+This is because currently the server does not include RSC hydration with the initial HTML response, so the browser also has to call out to `/__marz` to re-render the page with RSC.
+This will be fixed in the future.

 # Contributing

 Contributions are very welcome!
 This project is still in its early stages, so there are many ways to contribute.
 If you're interested in contributing, please join the [Discord server](https://discord.gg/M6mS2cwXag) and say hello 👋